Especially when we’re in dark times, someone who is kind, fun and attentive can get past our defenses more easily.

 You might even have some fun and get some warmth from the doctor who is really a kid in Lagos with good social skills.
 It’s happenned to me.

-So if you’re not just fooling around, arrange a meeting quickly or do a video call quickly.
+So if you’re not just fooling around, arrange a meeting quickly or do a video call.
 Not a phone call—video.
 It’s the only way to be sure you’re communicating with the man or woman in the photos you see.
 Even video calls can be faked, so be sure you can see your new correspondent clearly.

 If you are just fooling around, I suggest remembering that you’re still vulnerable to being hurt.